neoforged/Documentation/docs/entities/renderer.md

 ```

 :::tip
-It is highly recommended to use this system in combination with the [Blockbench][blockbench] modeling software, which offers an animation to JSON plugin.
+It is highly recommended to use this system in combination with the [Blockbench][blockbench] modeling software, which offers an [animation to JSON plugin][bbplugin].
 :::

 In your model, you can then use the animation like so: